 Last week, after much hype and excitement, Nvidia’s GeForce RTX 2080 graphics card was finally unleashed on the world.
 Today, it’s the turn of its beefed-up big brother, the RTX 2080Ti, whose release was delayed by a week for reasons lost to the bowels of Nvidia’s marketing department.
 As you can see from my Nvidia GeForce RTX 2080Ti review, this is hands down the best graphics card for 4K I’ve ever seen, and that’s all down to the monstrous power of Nvidia’s new Turing GPU.
 But how much of a leap does it represent over its immediate predecessor, Nvidia’s GeForce GTX 1080Ti?
 To the graphs!

 Much like my RTX 2080 vs GTX 1080 article, the figures you see below are based solely on each card’s raw performance.
-We’re still waiting for developers to patch in support for all of Turing’s best features such as DLSS (deep learning super sampling) and ray-tracing, so the numbers you’ll find here should be broadly representative of what you’ll get if you were to stick one in your PC today.
+We’re still waiting for developers to patch in support for all of the best RTX features such as DLSS (deep learning super sampling) and ray-tracing, so the numbers you’ll find here should be broadly representative of what you’ll get if you were to stick one in your PC today.
 I’ll re-test the appropriate games as and when these features start arriving, but for now, this is what we’ve got to work with.

 A small note before we begin.
 I ran my tests with an Intel Core i5-8600K and 16GB of RAM in my test PC, and in some cases the former was clearly holding things back at lower resolutions, as results were either worse or only a minor improvement on what the GTX 1080Ti did.
 As I mentioned in both RTX reviews, I’ll be retesting everything with a better processor soon to see if that makes any difference, so don’t be alarmed if some results look a little odd.